SarahFrench/silly-pages/README.md

 ### draw

 Previously I allowed users to save their drawing to a gallery, but this isn't possible without a backend in GitHub Pages.

+### troll

+I fixed up the CSS because it was a hot mess.
+Now it's just a mess.